-This section leaves the appointment of an attorney or courtcourt-appointed advisor for children in custody cases to judicial discretion, but courts should recognize the significant benefit in having a representative for a child in certain situations.
+This section leaves the appointment of an attorney or court-appointed advisor for children in custody cases to judicial discretion, but courts should recognize the significant benefit in having a representative for a child in certain situations.
 If a court anticipates that the evidentiary presentation by the parties will be incomplete, distorted, or otherwise inadequate, the appointment of a representative for the child can be particularly helpful.
-The factors listed in subsection (c) may raise special concerns warranting the appointment of a representative for the child and should guide the court's discretion.
-In some circumstances, such as where there are credible allegations of domestic violence or child abuse, the appointment of a separate representative for the child may be essential for the court's determination of the evidentiary issues in the case.
-Similarly, in custody proceedings where parentage is at issue, the appointment of counsel for the child may be extremely helpful to the court.

 Moreover, one of the key values of a child's representative is to advocate for evidentiary procedures and methods of dispute resolution that are the least harmful to the child.
 A child's representative, for example, can assist the court in deciding whether to interview a child in chambers or to involve the child as a participant in mediation between the parents.
-The goal of child representation is not only to help the court arrive at an outcome that best serves the child's interests but also to protect children from collateral damage from litigation:
+The goal of child representation is not only to help the court arrive at an outcome that best serves the child's interests but also to protect children from collateral damage from litigation